If there were one thing I wish I started earlier, it would be doing my own accounting.

 I remember when I made my first commission online.
 I thought I was the king of the world.
 Though in reality, I had a long way to go.
-I spent $800 on Facebook Ads, thousands on different programs, courses, and monthly subscriptions to set up my blog. …And I had made just $25.
+I spent $800 on Facebook Ads, thousands of different programs, courses, and monthly subscriptions to set up my blog. …And I had made just $25.

 I had people following me which was cool.
 But no way to monetize that following.
-Once I saw my numbers I stopped and changed the focus of my marketing to a few specific affiliate offers that worked and doubled down in them.
+Once I saw my numbers I stopped and changed the focus of my marketing to a few specific affiliate offers that worked and doubled down on them.

 #2.
 Cut Costs